perandersson/OOGL/README.md

 We create one circle vertex buffer, update the same vertex buffer in two threads then render that vertex buffer onto the screen in a third thread.
 This example is not a the most optimal way to use the POGL library but it shows how multithreading works.

+Read the wiki for more information about when to use multithreading and what to think of when you do.

 ![alt text](https://raw.githubusercontent.com/perandersson/POGL/master/example5_threadedvertices/screenshot.png "Example 5")

 ### Example 6: Custom Vertex Type ###